Like it or not, the heat of the sunlight will always strike on us no matter what. All the more during the summer season!

 Monitor your urine.

-The color of your urine is a vital indicator of how much water you need, and it tends to be a noticeable indication of dehydration.
-If you are hydrated enough, you ought to urinate once every two to four hours.
+The color of your urine is a vital indicator of how much water you need.
+It tends to be a noticeable indication of dehydration.
+If you are hydrated enough, you should urinate once every two to four hours.

 The urine ought to be light yellow and clear.
-Once it’s darker or that of amber color, you could have mild to severe dehydration.
+Once it’s darker or amber color, you could have mild to severe dehydration.
 Different medications and health issues could influence this.
-In case you're worried about the color of your urine, talk with your health provider.
+If you're worried about the color of your urine, talk with your health provider.

 Be aware of your alcohol, caffeine, and sugary drinks intake.